zfit/zfit/README.rst

     # Stage 3: minimise the given negative log-likelihood
     result = minimizer.minimize(nll).update_params()

+The ``.update_params()`` changes the default values of the parameters (*this is currently happen by default but won't anymore in the future*)

-Errors are calculated with a further function call to avoid running potentially expensive operations if not needed:
+Symmetric errors are calculated with a further function call to avoid running potentially expensive operations if not needed.
+Asymmetric errors using a profiling method can also be obtained:

 .. code-block:: python

-    param_errors = result.hesse()
+    sym_errors = result.hesse()
+    asym_errors = result.errors()

-Once we've performed the fit and obtained the corresponding uncertainties, we can examine the fit results:
+Once we've performed the fit and obtained the corresponding uncertainties, we can examine the fit results by printing it or looking at individual parts

 .. code-block:: python

+    print(result)  # nice representation of a whole result

     print("Function minimum:", result.fmin)
     print("Converged:", result.converged)
-    print("Full minimizer information:", result)

     # Information on all the parameters in the fit
     params = result.params